College Factual by our College Data Analytics Team

 University of Fort Lauderdale Majors

-During the most recent year for which we have data, students from 4 majors graduated from University of Fort Lauderdale.
-Of these students, 16 received undergraduate degrees and 16 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 2 majors graduated from University of Fort Lauderdale.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at University of Fort Lauderdale along with which ones have the highest average starting salaries.

-In 2022-2023, 227 students took at least one online class at University of Fort Lauderdale.
-This is an increase from the 127 students who took online classes the previous year.
+219 students took at least one online class at University of Fort Lauderdale.

 Learn more about online learning at University of Fort Lauderdale.